chapel-lang/chapel/doc/rst/technotes/gpu.rst

 We also suggest setting ``CHPL_RT_NUM_THREADS_PER_LOCALE=1`` (this is necessary if using CUDA 10).

 To compile a program simply execute ``chpl`` as normal.
-If you would like to view debugging information you can pass ``--verbose`` to your generated executable.
-This output will show the invocation of CUDA kernel calls along with various other interactions with the GPU such as memory operations.
-You may also use the :mod:`GPUDiagnostics` module to gather similar information.
+To ensure that a loop is executing on the GPU you can use the operations in the :mod:`GPUDiagnostics` module or use the :proc:`~GPU.assertOnGpu()` proc from the  :mod:`GPU` module.

 Requirements and Limitations
 ----------------------------